melWiss/swipeable_cards/README.md

   - Type: `double`
   - Description: The width of the screen where the cards are displayed.
 Typically, set this using `MediaQuery.of(context).size.width`.

+### Optional Properties

 - **`children`**

-  - Type: `List<Widget>`
+  - Type: `List<Widget?>?`
   - Description: A list of widgets to display as cards.

-### Optional Callbacks
+Each card will be shown one at a time.

 - **`onSwipeLeft`**

   - Type: `VoidCallback?`
-  - Description: Called when a card is swiped left.
+  - Description: Callback triggered when a card is swiped left.

 - **`onSwipeRight`**

   - Type: `VoidCallback?`
-  - Description: Called when a card is swiped right.
+  - Description: Callback triggered when a card is swiped right.

 - **`onDoubleTap`**

   - Type: `VoidCallback?`
-  - Description: Called when a card is double-tapped.
+  - Description: Callback triggered when a card is double-tapped.

-### Optional Appearance Properties

 - **`onSwipedLeftAppear`**

   - Type: `Widget?`
-  - Description: An optional widget that appears when a card is swiped left.
+  - Description: Widget that appears when a card is swiped left.

 - **`onSwipedRightAppear`**

   - Type: `Widget?`
-  - Description: An optional widget that appears when a card is swiped right.
+  - Description: Widget that appears when a card is swiped right.

+- **`borderRadius`**

+  - Type: `double`
+  - Default: `0.0`
+  - Description: The border radius of the cards.

-- **`borderColor`**
+- **`elevation`**

-  - Type: `Color?`
+  - Type: `double`
+  - Default: `0.0`
-  - Description: The color of the border around each card.
-If not specified, the border is transparent by default.
+  - Description: The elevation level of the cards, reflecting shadow intensity.

-## Example Explanation

-1. **App Structure**:

-   - The app uses the `EazySwipeableCards` widget inside the `MyHomePage` class.
-   - The cards are full-screen containers with different colors.

-2. **Handling Swipes**:

-   - The `onSwipeLeft` callback increments a counter, while the `onSwipeRight` callback decrements it.

-3. **Custom Behavior**:

-   - The `onDoubleTap` callback displays a `SnackBar` when a card is double-tapped.
-   - The `onSwipedLeftAppear` and `onSwipedRightAppear` properties show widgets for swipe indicators.

-4. **Responsiveness**:

-   - The `screenHeight` and `screenWidth` are set using `MediaQuery` to ensure the widget adapts to different screen sizes.

-5. **Appearance**:

-   - Use the `borderColor` property to add or customize the border around each card.

 ## Customization Tips

-- Modify the `children` list to add custom content to your cards (e.g., images, text).
+- Adjust the `children` to add custom content to your cards, such as images or detailed widgets.
-- Use `onSwipeLeft` and `onSwipeRight` to trigger specific actions, such as navigating to a new screen or updating state.
+- Use the `onSwipeLeft` and `onSwipeRight` callbacks to trigger app-specific actions, like navigation or state updates.
-- Customize `onSwipedLeftAppear` and `onSwipedRightAppear` to provide user feedback for swipe actions.
+- Customize `onSwipedLeftAppear` and `onSwipedRightAppear` to provide visual feedback during swipe gestures.
-- Adjust `borderColor` to match the app’s theme or card design.

-## Troubleshooting

-- Ensure the `EazySwipeableCards` widget is wrapped in a `Center` or appropriate layout to avoid overflow issues.
-- Verify that swipe gestures are not blocked by overlapping widgets or layouts.
+- Modify `borderRadius` and `elevation` to tailor the visual style of the cards to your app's theme.

 ## Conclusion

-The `EazySwipeableCards` widget is a versatile and easy-to-use component for creating swipeable interfaces.
-With minimal setup and high customizability, it can fit a wide range of use cases in your Flutter app.
+The `EazySwipeableCards` widget simplifies the creation of interactive swipeable card UIs with highly customizable features.
+Its flexible API and straightforward integration make it a powerful choice for various Flutter applications.